cse112-sp20/calamari-qa/README.md

 - Clone the project through git
 - With Intellij IDEA, hit import project from existing sources
-- When prompted, select the pom.xml file in the base directory
+- When prompted, select the pom.xml file in the `test` directory
 - After that, everything should be correctly set up.

 # Running a test

 - Make sure that the Velocity Raptor extension is running locally
-- Go ahead and pick any test and run
+- Go ahead and pick any test and run (Do note that running these tests will take a 30 second startup)